 Before my son’s second birthday, Child Protective Services came and took my son and her children.
 To kill the pain of this, I used more, and what happens next gets pretty blurry.

 Because the housing we were living in was for families we were forced out.
 No kids, no family housing.
 We were homeless … again and we were addicted.
 We slept on park benches, in the woods, at hotels, or wherever we could find a spot.
 I felt so low watching my wife sleep in awful places.
 I felt terrible because I wasn’t taking care of her.
 This went on for a while.

 We were in and out of Crossroads.
 I have no idea how many times we were there because I was using so much.
 Each time we’d go, we’d tell them we were going to change.
 We lied.
 I feel awful about it.
 They knew we were lying and told us over and over because we were lying, we weren’t getting better.

-I should mention, during this time my son was formally adopted.
+I should mention, that during this time my son was formally adopted.
 My heart was broken again.
 Not much later, my wife and I overdosed on a bad batch of heroin.
 I was so bad, they had to give me several doses of Narcan to save my life.
 We both quit heroin right then and there.